 Investigator: John P. Handrakis, DPT, EdD

-In persons with tetraplegia, body temperature is a challenge to maintain constant to even small changes in environmental temperature.
-Our investigators are studying the responses to mild changes in environmental temperature under carefully controlled conditions in our new thermal testing room.
-Medications to assist the body to keep temperature in the normal range are being tested.
+In persons with tetraplegia, to maintain a constant body temperature is a challenge, even when exposed to small changes in temperature.
+Our investigators are studying the responses of the body and their effect on thinking to mild changes in environmental temperature under carefully controlled conditions in a thermal testing room.
+Drug and non-drug interventions, to assist the body to keep temperature in the normal range, are being tested.

 Investigator: Noam Y. Harel, MD, PhD

-Individuals with SCI usually have residual nerve connections, even if they don’t have conscious control over them.
-We are using sophisticated approaches to identify and measure these spared nerve pathways.
-The next step is to find the best combination of physical exercises and other treatments to stimulate these connections for improved function and movement.
+Individuals with SCI usually have residual nerve connections, even if they do not have conscious control over these neural pathways.
+We are utilizing sophisticated approaches to identify these spared nerve pathways.
+To strengthen spared nerve pathways, different combinations of physical exercises, magnetic stimulation, and electrical stimulation are being employed in an effort to improve function.

 Following an SCI, muscles become atrophic (e.g., smaller) and bones osteoporotic (e.g., thinner and weaker).
 Changes in the nervous system predispose to spasticity.
 State-of-the-art methods are being used to understand how these deleterious changes occur and conduct research that investigates novel potential treatments to mitigate them.